phonopy/phonopy/doc/setting-tags.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Thermal properties, free energy, heat capacity, and entropy, are
+calculated from their statistical thermodynamic expressions
-calculated.
-Thermal properties are calculated from phonon frequencies
+(see :ref:`thermal_properties_expressions`).
+Thermal properties are
+calculated from phonon frequencies on a sampling mesh in the
-on a sampling mesh in the reciprocal space.
-Therefore These tags are
+reciprocal space.
+Therefore These tags are used with ``MP`` tag and
-used with ``MP`` tag and their convergence with respect to the
+their convergence with respect to the sampling mesh has to be
-sampling mesh has to be checked.
-Usually this calculation is not
+checked.
+Usually this calculation is not computationally demanding, so
-computationally demanding, so the convergence is easily achieved with
+the convergence is easily achieved with increasing the density of the
-increasing the density of the sampling mesh. ``-p`` option can be used
+sampling mesh. ``-p`` option can be used together to plot the thermal
-together to plot the thermal propreties.
-Phonon frequencies have to be
+propreties.
+Phonon frequencies have to be calculated in THz.
+Therefore
-calculated in THz.
-Therefore unit conversion factor to THz may be
+unit conversion factor to THz may be specified using ``--factor``
-specified using ``--factor`` option.
-The calculated values are written
+option.
+The calculated values are written into
-into ``thermal_properties.yaml``.
-The unit systems of free energy,
+``thermal_properties.yaml``.
+The unit systems of free energy, heat
-heat capacity, and entropy are kJ/mol, J/K/mol, and J/K/mol,
+capacity, and entropy are kJ/mol, J/K/mol, and J/K/mol, respectively,
-respectively, where 1 mol means :math:`\mathrm{N_A}\times` your input
+where 1 mol means :math:`\mathrm{N_A}\times` your input unit cell (not
-unit cell (not formula unit), i.e. you have to divide the value by
+formula unit), i.e. you have to divide the value by number of formula
-number of formula unit in your unit cell by yourself.
-For example, in
+unit in your unit cell by yourself.
+For example, in MgO (conventional)
-MgO (conventional) unit cell, if you want to compare with experimental
+unit cell, if you want to compare with experimental results in kJ/mol,
-results in kJ/mol, you have to divide the phonopy output by four.
+you have to divide the phonopy output by four.

 ``TMIN``, ``TMAX``, and ``TSTEP`` tags are used to specify the
 temperature range to be calculated.
 The default values of them are 0,